rrcobb/blog/src/pages/posts/2022-07-08-review-play-in-predictive-minds-a-cognitive-theory-of-play.md

 > clowning and teasing can take endless forms, but what these forms share is a violation of normal expected patterns of social life

-endless clowning, yeah, checks out
+endless clowning, yeah, checks out (@ my brothers)

 > children not only infer playful behavior from observed violations of rational actions, but take on unnecessary costs themselves and perform inefficient actions

-like balancing on the curb when walking on the sidewalk, gotcha
+like balancing on the curb when walking on the sidewalk, gotcha, gotcha

 >  pretend play is much like the imaginary world “Twin Earth,” a concept that philosophers sometimes use in their thought experiments

-philosophers acting like children, checks out
+philosophers acting like children, yep

 > opportunities of exploring different strategies for error reduction, including social strategies for negotiation and making the world conform to the agent’s expectations (e.g., “[W]ill you be the king, Dad? … No, you can’t be the prince, cause there is no prince on Atecopia, so you can only be King”, Andersen, 2022).

-these researchers have indeed met children
+These researchers have indeed met children!

-## Conclusion
+## Mood

-Okay, so what's it all mean for us?

-One idea is that if you are bored, you can deliberate introduce constraints to make things more fun for yourself.
-It's sort of an obvious trick, but this is a good reminder that you can bring play and joy into your life on purpose.

-> we speculate that proneness to boredom and a proclivity to play may act as a creative stimulus for cultural innovation

-Creative people are playful!
-Playful people are creative!

-The authors have a big digression into Mood, which seems cool and related, but less certain than the rest of the paper:
+The authors have a big digression into mood, which seems cool and related, but less certain than the rest of the paper:

 > Moods are often described as “generalized emotions,” emotions that are